d-kja/d-kja/README.md

 ### About me

  - 📑 As of late, I've been playing with Rust.
- - 🎮 I usually play NIKKE, E7, and WuWa
+ - 🎮 I usually play NIKKE, GFL2, possibly the new Arknights, and WuWa
  - 💜 Rainy days w some coffee
  - ✨ Omniscient reader's viewpoint is one of my favorite novels && manhwa